Australian Commercial Television Code of Practice: Description

 FreeTV Australia's website describes the Code as being an attempt "to balance and provide for the various and often conflicting interests of our diverse society in the delivery of commercial television services.
 It is the result of extensive consultation with Government advisory bodies, community interest groups and the public generally."

-Commercial television networks in Australia are required to comply with the Australian Commercial Television Code of Practice, which is governed by the Australian Communications and Media Authority with Free TV Australia mediating between the networks and the ACMA, as well as handling viewer complaints.
+Commercial television networks in Australia are required to comply with the Australian Commercial Television Code of Practice, which is governed by the Australian Communications and Media Authority with Free TV Australia mediating between the networks and ACMA, as well as handling viewer complaints.
 Classifications for each program broadcast on TV, are decided upon by trained classification officers at each network.
-If viewers believe a network has breached the TV Code of Practice (an incorrect classification have been given, for example), viewers can submit a complaint to Free TV Australia, who then submit that complaint to the network.
+If viewers believe a network has breached the TV Code of Practice (an incorrect classification has been given, for example), viewers can submit a complaint to Free TV Australia, who then submit that complaint to the network.
 If viewers are dissatisfied with the result, they may then refer their complaint to the ACMA for an investigation.